 Hi, I’m Katherine.

-I’ve got over 8 years under my belt as a career coach and lecturer at universities including Stanford, UNC Chapel Hill, and The College of William & Mary.
+Over the years I’ve served as a career coach and lecturer at universities including Stanford, UNC Chapel Hill, and The College of William & Mary.
 During this time, I coached thousands of students and created a variety of experiential learning and professional development opportunities – everything from webinars to group coaching programs to workshops, and more.
 At Stanford, I really enjoyed teaching courses such as Creating Your Courageous Career and Resilience: How to Bounce Back, along with helping to facilitate the popular Designing Your Life class.

 Most recently I served as Senior Manager of Growth and Development at a tech company in the heart of Silicon Valley, creating and facilitating leadership development programs to enhance employee engagement.